Minn. health officials concerned about radon's threat to renters, low-income people

-ST. PAUL, Minn. — The Minnesota Department of Health warns renters and residents of low income neighborhoods are more likely to be exposed to radon, an odorless gas that comes from the soil around a building and can lead to lung cancer.
+The Minnesota Department of Health warns renters and residents of low-income neighborhoods are more likely to be exposed to radon, an odorless gas that comes from the soil around a building and can lead to lung cancer.

 Health officials say about 40 percent of Minnesota homes have dangerous radon levels and every home should be tested.
 But the health department says radon testing and remediation efforts are much less common in neighborhoods with many renters and low-income households.